connexcs/docs/docs/setup/settings/account.md

 ## Packages
 Below the Company information is a listing of the applied ConnexCS packages, along with Quantity, Name (of the package), and the Cost (in per minute changes).

 Select **Enable Call Recording** to add to the account.
-This will need to be enables on individual accounts afterward.
+This will need to be enabled on individual accounts afterward.

    ![alt text][call-recording]